 |6.
 Strategic Partnerships||Kiva collaborates with various organizations and corporations to leverage their reach and resources, thereby generating additional revenue streams.|

 How does Kiva work?

-Kiva’s approach to microfinancing is based on trust, transparency, and accountability.
+Kiva’s approach to micro financing is based on trust, transparency, and accountability.
 All of Kiva’s loan transactions are public, so lenders can see where their money is going.
 Kiva also partners with local organizations to provide support for borrowers.
-Kiva’s approach to microfinancing helps people build a better future for themselves and their families.

 Kiva Loan Requirements

 All Kiva borrowers are required to meet the following criteria to qualify for a loan:

 - Borrower’s Location: Kiva operates in various countries worldwide, and borrowers must be from the eligible regions where Kiva operates.

 - Entrepreneurial Purpose: Kiva loans are intended for income-generating activities, such as starting or expanding a small business.